Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 A few other tips:

 If you are actually afraid of him, remember that all he can really do is bite.
+Drakes are much less dangerous than aggressive roosters.
 Just wear jeans and closed-toe shoes.
 Some very aggressive drakes may actually pounce and attack with their bill, wings, and claws, but still, with some tough jeans and boots, he really can’t hurt you.
 Really.
 He’s a featherweight.

 Don’t randomly chase him or whack him or anything like that.
 He won’t understand.
 Only get physical with him as an IMMEDIATE response to aggression, and you must do it in the same way he would do it to another drake.
 Timing is very important in training any animal, because you can’t actually tell them why you’re doing it.

 Don’t get angry and don’t take it personally.
 He’s just doing what his instincts tell him to do.
-Don’t bring any human emotions into it.
 Try to stay calm.

 But I don’t want my drake to hate me

 Many people are worried that if they “show him they’re boss,” their drake will fear them and run away from them.
 Not necessarily!
-If you’re mean and nasty, of course he will.
-He’ll stay away because he’s afraid.
-That’s better than him attacking you, but if he was your pet, you probably don’t want him to be fearful of you.
+If you’re mean and nasty, he might stay away because he’s afraid, which is better than him attacking you, but if he was your pet, you probably don’t want him to be fearful of you.
 Just respectful.
 That’s all you’re asking for.

 I currently have five Muscovy drakes.
 Their pecking orders have switched around a few times over the years, but right now, King’s the boss.
 BB’s second, Captain’s third, Edward’s fourth.
 Little Eli is on the bottom, fifth.